How does it work?

 Litter Kwitter is now available worldwide with offices in California, London and Sydney.
 The training & product design was developed & tested with input from cat owners, vets and animal behaviorists – in particular Dr Joanne Righetti.
 Dr Righetti is one of Australia’s leading animal behaviorists and a regular commentator on cat behaviour for Channel 9 TV, ABC Radio, national magazines & other media.
 Her recent book ‘Cat Toileting’ is devoted to issues surrounding cats’ toileting behaviour & features a section on the Litter Kwitter.
 Dr Righetti is a Brit who graduated from Edinburgh University in Scotland before moving to Australia.

-The product itself is unique in allowing the sharing of a toilet, enabling training steps to be revisited, in supporting the weight of all sizes of cats, in requiring no modifications to the toilet and in understanding that cat owners as well as cats need guidance too (via the step-by-step DVD that is supplied with each product).
+The product itself is unique in allowing the sharing of a toilet, enabling training steps to be revisited, in supporting the weight of all sizes of cats, in requiring no modifications to the toilet and in understanding that cat owners as well as cats need guidance too (via the online video tutorials).

 It has appeared more than 400 times on TV in over 40 countries and in countless press articles.
 You can see some of these appearances here.
 Some of the details are below: